unionai-oss/pandera/docs/source/checks.rst

 Checking column properties
 --------------------------

-:class:`~pandera.checks.Check` objects accept a function as a required argument, which is expected to take a ``pa.Series`` input and output a ``boolean`` or a ``Series`` of boolean values.
+:class:`~pandera.core.checks.Check` objects accept a function as a required argument, which is expected to take a ``pa.Series`` input and output a ``boolean`` or a ``Series`` of boolean values.
 For the check to pass, all of the elements in the boolean series must evaluate to ``True``, for example: